-US sending $1 billion more military aid to outgunned Ukraine
+US sending $1 billion more military aid to outgunned Ukrainian forces

 "This will mean more presence, more capabilities and higher readiness, with more Nato forward deployed combat formations to strengthen our battlegroups in the East, more air, sea and cyber defences, pre-positioned equipment and weapon stockpiles," Stoltenberg said.

-On a separate but related subject, he wouldn't commit to a timeframe for Sweden and Finland joining NATO.
+On a separate but related subject, he wouldn't commit to a timeframe for Sweden and Finland joining Nato.
 Turkish President Recep Tayyip Erdogan is blocking the membership bids, accusing the Nordic nations of supporting Kurdish militants deemed by Turkey to be terrorists.

 "My aim is to solve this issue as soon as possible, but since we are several nations involved in this process, there is no way to tell you exactly when we will solve it," Stoltenberg said.